“Rustic Life” by Akseli Gallen-Kallela

 “Rustic Life”

 “Rustic Life” is an oil on canvas painting by the Finnish Symbolist and Romantic artist, Akseli Gallen-Kallela, from 1887.
-Gallen-Kallela was seen as the preeminent Finnish artist of his time.
-Through his art, he helped to give the Finnish people their own national identity.
+Gallen-Kallela was the preeminent Finnish artist of his time.
+Through his art, he helped give the Finnish people their own national identity.

 Gallen-Kallela painted this piece when he was just 23 years old.
 It was first exhibited in 1888 at the Paris Salon.
 Though it received good reviews, it did not sell at the exhibition.